the-iconic-rihan/crypto-price-prediction/README.md

 pip install yfinance
 ```

-# ModuleNotFoundError: No module named 'fbprophet'
+# ModuleNotFoundError: No module named 'prophet'

-- If you face this error, it means the fbprophet library is missing.
+- If you face this error, it means the prophet library is missing.
 Follow the instructions below to install it:

 ### For Windows users: